-The Commission expects the Karuk Tribe to complete the project within 24 months from the start date.
-If the applicant(s) is unable to complete the proposed project within the 24-month timeframe requirement established by the Commission, it must notify the Commission as soon as it becomes aware of this prospect.
+24-month timeframe requirement established by the Commission, it must notify the Commission as soon as it becomes aware of this prospect.
 The Commission may reduce payment for failure to satisfy this requirement.

-C. Execution and Performance
+D. Execution and Performance

 CD and the CASF grant recipient shall determine a project start date after the Commission has granted all approvals to the CASF grant recipient.
 Should the recipient or Contractor fail to commence work at the agreed upon time, the Commission, upon five (5) days written notice to the CASF recipient, reserves the right to terminate the award.